railsgirls/guides.railsgirls.com/_pages/passenger.md

 rm tmp/always_restart.txt
 {% endhighlight %}

+{% coach %}
-__COACH__: Sometimes the carrierwave gem causes trouble.
+Sometimes the carrierwave gem causes trouble.
 Adding `require 'carrierwave/orm/activerecord'` to the `environment.rb` file will often do the trick.
+{% endcoach %}

 ### Deploying your app